My Quiet Kitchen

 Instructions

-• In a mixing bowl, stir together the cashew butter, sugar, vanilla, salt, and cashews until thoroughly combined.
-Add the flour and baking powder, and mix well until no visible flour remains.
+• Add the flour and baking powder, and mix well until no visible flour remains.
 The dough will be very dry and thick.
 Add the milk, and mix again until it has been fully absorbed.

-• Using a tablespoon or a 1.5 Tbsp cookie scoop, scoop up dough and place on baking sheet.
+• Using a tablespoon or a 1.5 tablespoon cookie scoop, scoop up dough and place on baking sheet.
 Use a fork to create a criss-cross pattern on the top of each cookie, gently pressing down to flatten into shape.

 Notes